All Volunteer Meeting 1

 You can pay your fee in one of the following ways:

 If you have already purchased a membership, you do not have to pay an additional $20 volunteer fee.
 The purchased membership will cover your volunteer fee.
 If you meet all volunteer requirements at the show, you can have your membership price refunded minus the $20 volunteer fee after the show.
-All requests must be made in writing no later than 30 days post con by emailing the Dragon Con Office.
+All requests must be made in writing no later than 30 days post con by emailing your Director and copying in the Dragon Con office.

 There are several ways to qualify for the waiver of the volunteer fee.